IgniteUI/igniteui-docfx/en/components/tooltip.md

 ### Simple tooltip

-Let's say we want to create a simple text tooltip for an element on our page.
-In our case, let's use our awesome [`IgxAvatar`](avatar.md) as the element in question by importing the `IgxAvatarModule` first.
+Let's say we want to create a simple text tooltip like the one above.
+In our case, we're using our awesome [`IgxAvatar`](avatar.md) as the element, so we start by importing the `IgxAvatarModule` first.

 ```typescript
 // app.module.ts